ognard/blog/content/posts/bash.md

 export AWS_DEFAULT_REGION
 ```

-I also grab the name of the S3 bucket from the .env file:
+It also grabs the name of the S3 bucket from the .env file:

 ```
 bucket_name=$BUCKET_NAME